brekiy/Shipwrite/README.md

 # Shipwrite

-Simple Unity game created at the 2017 Pumpkin Game Jam at the University of Michigan
+Simple Unity game created at the 2017 Pumpkin Game Jam at the University of Michigan as part of a 4 person team

 ## Mechanics